tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 <details><summary>Windows, Mac, Linux</summary>
 <p>

-> [!IMPORTANT]
-> Make sure your computer is ready for today's lecture

 - [ ] Step 0.
 Open Terminal

   > Search for the terminal app and open it.
 For Windows, make sure you are using Ubuntu.